BITSS-OPA/opa-deworming/code/05_final_opa.md

 ```

 At a high level all three approaches focus on the same type of benefits: the increase in incomes over the lifetime of beneficiaries of deworming.
-This is probalby an under-estimate of the benefits as it does not quantify the non-pecuniary effects of improved health.
-The costs can be separated into direct costs of implemening deworming policies, and indirect costs associated with the benefits of deworming.
+This is probably an under-estimate of the benefits as it does not quantify the non-pecuniary effects of improved health.
+The costs can be separated into direct costs of implementing deworming policies, and indirect costs associated with the benefits of deworming.

-The main differences across the three aproaches regarding benfits have to do how to predict the earnings profiles over a lifecycle, and wheather or not to account for different prevalence rates.
-Approach 1 and 2 use different earning profiles, and approach 3 combines both earning profiles and adjust for possible differences in prevalence rates of worm infections.
+The main differences across the three approaches regarding benefits have to do with how to predict the earnings profiles over a lifecycle, and whether or not to account for different prevalence rates.
+Approaches 1 and 2 use different earning profiles, and approach 3 combines both earning profiles and adjusts for possible differences in prevalence rates of worm infections.

-The main differences in costs have to do with weather indirect costs are included, and what is the relevant unit cost for the analysis.
-The first two approaches include indirect costs and use the unit costs of a specific country (Kenya) while the third approach does not includes indirect costs and use unit costs of multiple countries.
+The main differences in costs have to do with whether indirect costs are included, and what is the relevant unit cost for the analysis.
+The first two approaches include indirect costs and use the unit costs of a specific country (Kenya) while the third approach does not include indirect costs and use unit costs of multiple countries.